-Kristi Gilbert, Community Development Supervisor, stated this discussion and workshop will be similar to last month's meeting, but to review Chapter's 4 and 5 of the Sutherlin Development Code.
-Referring back to the proposed updates from the Code Audit conducted in 2019 and hoping to have clear and objective standards and criteria listed for development approval.
+Kristi Gilbert, Community Development Supervisor, stated this discussion and workshop will be to do a final review off all the changes made to the Sutherlin Development Code.
+Mrs. Gilbert explained to the new commission members the proposed updates and changes are from the Code Audit conducted in 2019 and the previous discussions/workshops that have taken place.
 Also, miscellaneous amendments that will help staff streamline the existing code and/or modify the language to make items easier to reference or clarify them.